Elicue/PORTFOLIO/README.md

 ## HOW TO ACCESS & INTSALL

-To download the files, click on the green "code" button, and once this is done, you just have to unzip them.
+To download the files, click on the green "code" button, and once this is done, you just have to unzip them. then you can download the files, and once this is done, you just have to unzip them.

 Or you can just clone the git project.